There is always a way to be found if you think hard enough. [Yogananda, Jse 365]

 I knew a remarkable man in India who . . . used to go to the street corner and read under the streetlight.
 "Where there is a will, there is a way."
 There is no excuse that you cannot correct yourself despite any outer conditions.
 [Yogananda, Jse 140]

 He did not say "good, fit and successful way," did he?
 He did not say who the way would be a good way, or for whom, either.
-The plain facts: Where there was a Yogananda will and an "SRF will" there was no Yogananda way and no SRF way.
-However, there was a way for the protesting neighbours.
+The plain facts: Where there was a Yogananda will and an "SRF will", there came to be a way for protesting neighbours . . .

 Don't get impressed on a loose foundation.
 Lots of chatter goes on.
 To give wrong guidance is wrong.
 Many are taken in and trapped in nets like birds by much faith in gains to be had - tricked by great-sounding or glib phrases.
 Good guidance amounts to something, while being misled to waste a lot of money and effort is a serious, underlying issue, so many ex monastics and Yogananda followers have found - after many years of service and low pays in the cult, as they say it is.
 [SRF warners]